This program is now open to international volunteers!

 Kathmandu, often referred to as a “living museum” for its vast collection of shrines, temples and monasteries, is the capital and largest municipality of Nepal.
 The city is recognized for its many paradoxes, as it’s not uncommon to find lavish apartments next to slums, Hindu temples next to Buddhist monasteries, ancient sites next to modern buildings, and paved roads next to terraced farms.
 Surrounded by four major mountains, almost any locale in Kathmandu offers exquisite views of mountain peaks.

-Please take note of this project’s minimum requirements:
+Please note this project’s minimum requirements:

 Culture Week (Highly Recommended):